"The goal of early childhood education should be to activate the child's own natural desire to learn."

 Full-Day Monthly Tuition: $1,250

 Children of our Early Childhood community are exposed to many different languages.
 The Montessori curriculum is presented in English, by the lead guide, and assistant guides primarily communicate with children in their native language, which could consist of Spanish, Hindi, Arabic, Russian, etc. (depending on classroom placement).
-Additionally, Spanish class begins at the Early Childhood level, occurring twice weekly, during their community group time.
-Spanish class is taught by a native Spanish speaker and offers an introduction to vocabulary, songs and literature.
+Additionally, Spanish class begins at the Early Childhood level, occurring weekly, during their community group time.
+Spanish class is taught by a native Spanish speaker and offers an introduction to vocabulary, songs, literature and culture.